BILL ANALYSIS

 Children and Teens’ Online Privacy Protection Act

-S836 (Children and Teens’ Online Privacy Protection Act) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects Alphabet ($GOOGL), Meta Platforms ($META), $SNAP and $PINS and 1 other ticker.
-The primary sectors impacted are Technology and Consumer.
+S836 (Children and Teens’ Online Privacy Protection Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects Meta Platforms ($META), $PINS and $SNAP.
+The primary sectors impacted are Technology, Consumer and Telecommunications.
 View the full bill text on Congress.gov.

 bearish